google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 Outputs:

 : certificates:
-  : An array of base64 encoded trust anchors that are acceptable to the log.
+  : An array of JSON strings, each of which
+    is a base64 encoded CA certificate that is acceptable to the log.
   max_chain_length:
   : If the server has chosen to limit the length of chains it accepts, this is
     the maximum number of certificates in the chain, in decimal.
 If there is no limit, this is omitted.

+> This data is not signed and the protocol depends on the security guarantees
+> of TLS to ensure correctness.

 # TLS Servers {#tls_servers}

 CT-using TLS servers MUST use at least one of the mechanisms described below to present one or more SCTs from one or more logs to each TLS client during full TLS handshakes, where each SCT corresponds to the server certificate.
+(Of course, a server can only send a TLS extension if the client has specified it first.)
+Servers
-They SHOULD also present corresponding inclusion proofs and STHs.
+SHOULD also present corresponding inclusion proofs and STHs.

 A server can provide SCTs using